Digital economy

-The digital economy is a portmanteau of digital computing and economy, and is an umbrella term that describes how traditional brick-and-mortar economic activities (production, distribution, trade) are being transformed by Internet, World Wide Web, and blockchain technologies.
-The digital economy is variously known as the Internet Economy, Web Economy, Cryptoeconomy, and New Economy.
-Since the digital economy is continuously replacing and expanding the traditional economy, there is no clear delineation between the two integrated economy types.
-The digital economy results from billions of daily online transactions among people, organizations (businesses, educational institutions, non-profits), and distributed computing devices (servers, laptops, smartphones, etc.) enabled by Internet, World Wide Web, and blockchain technologies.
-The digital economy is rapidly evolving into an Internet of Things (IoT), and could not exist in its current form without the Internet.
+The digital economy is a portmanteau of digital computing and economy, and is an umbrella term that describes how traditional brick-and-mortar economic activities (production, distribution, trade) are being transformed by the Internet and World Wide Web technologies.
+It has also been defined more broadly as the way "digital technologies are transforming work, organizations, and the economy."

-The digital economy is backed by the spread of information and communication technologies (ICT) across all business sectors to enhance its productivity.
-Digital transformation of the economy is altering conventional notions about how businesses are structured, how consumers obtain goods and services, and how states need to adapt to new regulatory challenges.
-The future of work, especially since the COVID-19 pandemic, is also contributing to the digital economy.
-More people are now working online, and with the increase of online activity that contributes to the global economy, companies that support the systems of the Internet are more profitable.
+The digital economy is backed by the spread of information and communication technologies (ICT) across all business sectors to enhance productivity.
+A phenomenon referred to as the Internet of Things (IoT) is increasingly prevalent, as consumer products are embedded with digital services and devices.

 According to the WEF, 70% of the global economy will be made up of digital technology over the next 10 years (from 2020 onwards).
 This is a trend accelerated by the COVID-19 pandemic and the tendency to go online.
+The future of work, especially since the COVID-19 pandemic, has also contributed to the digital economy.
+More people are now working online, and with the increase in online activity that contributes to the global economy, companies that support the systems of the Internet are more profitable.

+Digital transformation of the economy alters conventional notions about how businesses are structured, how consumers obtain goods and services, and how states need to adapt to new regulatory challenges.
+The digital economy has the potential to shape economic interactions between states, businesses and individuals profoundly.
+The emergence of the digital economy has prompted new debates over privacy rights, competition, and taxation, with calls for national and transnational regulations of the digital economy.

 Definition

-The Digital Economy also referred to as the New Economy, refers to an Economy in which digital computing technologies are used in Economic Activities.
+The digital economy, also referred to as the new economy, refers to an economy in which digital computing technologies are used in economic activities.

-The term Digital Economy came into use during the early 1990s.
-For example, many academic papers were published by New York University’s Center for Digital Economy Research.
+The term digital economy came into use during the early 1990s.
+For example, many academic papers were published by New York University's Center for Digital Economy Research.
 The term was the title of Don Tapscott's 1995 book, The Digital Economy: Promise and Peril in the Age of Networked Intelligence.

 According to Thomas Mesenbourg (2001), three main components of the digital economy concept can be identified: